 Speaking at the event was Tim Broughton, founder and CTO of the refer-a-friend marketing platform, Mention Me.
 Broughton spoke of how recruitment is his number one challenge.

 “The market for tech talent is out there, but it’s a candidate-driven market where all the good engineers have great jobs already, so it’s a case of trying to persuade them to move away from those“…”Definitely 10 out of 10 top challenge, it’s the bane of my life.
 I’ve done a lot of successful hiring in the past, and now I feel like I’ve lost my knack.”Tim Broughton – Founder of MentionMe

-Having a great company culture is essential to attract the right talent.
+Having a great company culture is essential to attracting the right talent.
 Employers, particularly within the tech sector, which are struggling to fill vital roles with the right talent, are having to build their brand and prove they offer a culture that people would want to work in, develop their career, and thrive.

 Millennials, a tech-savvy generation, are playing a significant role in raising the value of culture in the recruitment process.
 By deliberately seeking out companies who are a good match for their own beliefs and values, they are forcing companies to raise their game.